newcastle-biostatistics/newcastle-biostatistics/content/authors/michael_grayling/_index.md

 ## Background

-I am a [Newcastle University Research Fellow](https://www.ncl.ac.uk/medicalsciences/research/career-development/fellowship/#overview) in Biostatistics, interested in methodology for improving the design and analysis of clinical trials.
+I am a [Newcastle University Research Fellow](https://www.ncl.ac.uk/medicalsciences/research/career-development/fellowship/#overview) in Biostatistics.
-As well as working on developing methodology, I also collaborate on real trials.

 I have been at [Newcastle University](https://www.ncl.ac.uk/) since November 2018.
 Prior to this I was a Statistician at the [MRC Biostatistics Unit, University of Cambridge](https://www.mrc-bsu.cam.ac.uk/).

+I am interested in the design and analysis of clinical trials.
+My work has involved a mixture of developing novel statistical methodology for trials, comparing existing method performance, and creating user-friendly software for trial design.
+I also collaborate on real trials.

 ### Contact